Innovation, Innometrics and Intellectual Property Management

 Pharmaceutical companies face many challenges related to difficulty in financing and filling their drug pipelines, therefore alliances between companies and other organizations have played an increasingly important role in overcoming these difficulties by sharing resources.
 Nevertheless, the risk of alliance failure remains high, and this creates challenges in managing and maintaining collaborations.

 Strategic alliances are cooperative arrangements between two or more firms to improve their competitive position and performance by sharing resources (Hitt, Dacin, Levitas, Arregle & Borza, 2000a; Jarillo, 1988).
 Alliance management begins with selecting the right partner.
 Furthermore, alliances must be managed to build mutual trust, a common goal, social capital continuous learning and knowledge.
-For this purpose, many organisations have developed dedicated alliance management functions which are organisational units with the mission of strategically coordinate alliance activity and capture and disseminate alliance-related knowledge.
+For this purpose, many organizations have developed dedicated alliance management functions which are organizational units with the mission of strategically coordinate alliance activity and capture and disseminate alliance-related knowledge.

 In this research project we examine the management of strategic alliances and the development of alliance management capabilities.
 Specifically, the emergence and role of the dedicated alliance function is studies.
 We link together alliance research with strategy and management research and contribute to alliance research by unravelling the concepts of alliance management and alliance capabilities.
 The main method of this project is case studies with large pharmaceutical companies.